opd-ai/asset-generator/docs/PIPELINE_MIGRATION.md

 See:
 - `examples/generic-pipeline.yaml` - Generic multi-asset pipeline
-- `examples/tarot-deck-converted.yaml` - Tarot deck in new format (coming soon)
+- `examples/tarot-deck-converted.yaml` - Tarot deck in new format